 How Slater and Gordon Lawyers can help

-Many of our experts are also members of Resolution, which is an organisation of lawyers that promotes a constructive approach to family law.
+Many of our specialists are also members of Resolution, an organisation of lawyers that promotes a constructive approach to family law.
 Where possible, we help our clients to avoid going to court, therefore keeping expenses, stress and conflict to a minimum.
-A number of our team are also trained as collaborative lawyers, which is a client-led approach to law that focuses on building structured settlements around their individual needs.

 All information was correct at the time of publication.